focus-editor/focus/LOG.md

     + Bake fonts
     + Log errors into focus-log.txt, focus-log1.txt, ... in release mode
     + Jai tokenizer parses everything correctly
+    + Figure out how to anti-alias rounded corners
+    - Improve cursor: draw occluded letters on top
     - New open file dialog
     - Try to support tabs properly
     - Show help on F1
     - Test the exe on different machines
-    - Improve cursor: change color based on scope + draw occluded letters on top
     - Create new files
     - Notify about unsaved buffers on close
     - Ctrl + R to search by symbol within buffer (jump immediately when moving cursor between options)
     - Ctrl + Shift + R to search by symbol within workspace
     - Try to implement "jump to symbol definition".
 Display a popup if more than one.
 Do a scan of jai files for that.
     - Horizontal scrolling
-    - Figure out how to anti-alias rounded corners
     - Support CRLF (ugh)
     - Have the option to not strip trailing whitespace (in the config?)
 Or can do ctrl+s as a main way to save, ctr+shift+s as an alternative way
     - Adjust cursors in joint editors properly